molokhovdmitry/TwitchCategory/README.md

 python -m data.info
 ```

-You can clean the dataset and synchronize it with the database with:
+You can synchronize the database with the dataset after deleting games/frames from
+the dataset with:
 ```
 python -m data.dbSync
 ```